emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 #Lorenzo Parigi @ CNR-IREA for smoothing procedure
 # HOW TO USE IT
+Download PRISMA_code master github repo into a folder that will be the "PRISMA_code folder".
 Download the docker image from dockerhub and then enable the docker image using the following command in the Windows terminal:
 ```cmd
 cd /path/
 docker load -i /path/NAME_OF_FILE.tar